ozfortress/ozfortress_docs/docs/rules/global.md

 ### 9.1. ozfortress Representation
 ozfortress asks that all match broadcasts by both casting organisations and individuals follow a fairly simple philosophy: represent our community as one that is open and accepting.
 We feel this is fair, and doesn't impact anyone's right to voice their own opinion, even of ozfortress.

+Additionally, all content on any cast coverage of an ozfortress Official Match should not be in breach of our [Community Guidelines](/rules/community_guidelines/).

 ### 9.2.
 Approved Casting Organisations
 Approved Casting Organisations may broadcast matches without requiring team approval.
 This status is reserved for casting organisations maintaining high production and coverage standards and contributing positively to talent development.